 - List of Milestones

-Sometimes, the most conscientious project managers with the best of intentions fail to successfully execute their Six Sigma projects because they are incapable of conducting suitable Tollgate Reviews due to lack of preparation.
+Sometimes, the most conscientious project managers with the best of intentions fail to successfully execute their Six Sigma projects because they are incapable of conducting suitable Tollgate Reviews.
 This highlights the importance of pre-review groundwork for the success of the project.
-This involves the following.
+In order to successfuly prepare for the review make sure you:

-- Ensuring all required attendees are informed of the review.
+- Ensure all required attendees are informed of the review.

-- Blocking time in everyone’s work-day for the duration of the review.
+- Block time in everyone’s work-day for the duration of the review.

-- Preparing a suitable presentation consisting of check sheets, milestone lists, etc. for review.
+- Prepare a suitable presentation consisting of check sheets, milestone lists, etc. for review.

-- Creating a structured agenda for the presentation.
+- Create a structured agenda for the presentation.

 Many Six Sigma projects are unsuccessful because the project progresses to the next DMAIC / DMADV stage without ensuring that goals in each stage are met successfully.
 A Tollgate Review after every stage will ensure this does not happen and will make the project more successful.